TwilCynder/goombalib-parser/readme.md

 If "optional" is false, parsing methods will raise an error if none of the triggers were seen.

+##### .addMultiOption(triggers, options = {}, optional = true)
+Adds an **repeatable option** parser, which works just like the [option parser](#addoptiontriggers-options---optional--true), except it returns an array, saving a new element each time the trigger is found.

+To clarify : this is a parser that always returns an array.
+Each time the parsed argument is one of the triggers you specified as the first argument (either a string or an array of strings), the next argument is added to the array.

+Just

+This parser does not take a "default" option, and simply returns an empty array if the trigger was never seen.

 ##### .enablePropertyArguments(dest = "properties", description)
 Enables property arguments parsing.
 This means that all "property arguments", which are all the arguments of form `name=value` will be collected in a single object / dictionnary.